mcclure/emu-coop/MODDING.md

 ## Cond table

 This is used in a few places above when you need to describe a "condition".
-It can take one of two forms:
+It can take one of three forms:

     {"stringtest", addr=0xFFC0, value="ZELDANODENSETSU"}